 Tal, Capablanca, Fischer, Kasparov, and even Magnus have many instances where they are late in an important match.
 This can even be seen in lower-rated tournaments where someone who has a title will purposely try to arrive late for some effect.

-The video below is the moment Kasparov faced the then-young Magnus Carlsen and arrived late:
+There is a video where Kasparov faced the then-young Magnus Carlsen and arrived late.

 Magnus at this moment is the lower-rated player and has to wait for the accomplished world champion Garry Kasparov.
 Now I do think that this is just power-play, but some have made a superstition about this.